StckOverflwNet/StckUtils/guide/Features.md

 Challenges make it easier or harder to play the game and reach the goal.

-The Challege gui looks like this:
+The Challenge gui looks like this:

 ![img.png](img/features/challenge-gui.png)